sixeyed/dc-mta-workshop/part-3.md

 Kibana has a great feature set and it's easy to pick up for power users.
 They can do their own analytics or build dashboards for other users - no more IT requests to get reports out from SQL Server!

-# 3 - Replace homepage
+## <a name="1"></a>Step 3 - Replace homepage

 The last update we'll do is to replace the design of landing page, rendering it from a dedicated container.
 That allows for rapid iteration from the design team - the homepage can be replaced without regression testing the whole of the app.

-There's a new image to build for the homepage component, which is just a static HTML site:
+There's a new image to build for the homepage component, which is just a static HTML site built with this [Dockerfile](part-3/v1.5/homepage/Dockerfile):

 ```
 cd C:\scm\github\sixeyed\dc-mta-workshop\part-3\v1.5\homepage